jhriv/spotlight-demo/README.md

 * Run the ansible playbook `ansible-playbook commands.yml -e command=start`
 * Create initial admin user: `vagrant ssh -c 'cd <app_dir>; rake spotlight:admin'`

+The Spotlight server will start on http://172.16.21.2:3000/ unless the IP was changed in the Vagrantfile.

 ### Testing / Production:

 * Clone this [repository][GH]